Frequently Asked Questions

 Can this program be completed at a distance?

-Can the prerequisite courses for track 1 be completed at a community college?
+Can the prerequisite courses for Track One be completed at a community college?

 Yes, as long as the course taken aligns with the Virginia Tech equivalent course.
 To determine whether this is the case, please reference the Virginia Tech Transfer Guide.